Provides online counseling through the BetterHelp

 Maker Therapy is funded by its users.
 When you make a purchase through our links, we may receive a commission from BetterHelp at no additional cost to you.

-Click ‘Work with me!’ to open a form, complete a brief questionnaire, and schedule a conversation.
+Click ‘Book session’ to open a form, complete a brief questionnaire, and schedule a conversation.

 If you or someone you are aware of is facing an urgent situation or crisis and requires immediate assistance, please dial 911 or visit the closest emergency room.